 Twin Cities Academy, like many schools across the state and the nation, is seeing a significant increase in student anxiety and aggressive/angry behavior.
 TCA currently employs one full time and one part time social worker, a full time school psychologist, a full time school counselor and has onsite therapy services full time for students to access.
 Despite a significant amount of mental health support, the need is greater than the current staffing.
 Mental health is a significant problem for all youth despite socio-economic or racial identification.
 It is a need for all of our students, and our staff who serve them, at TCA.
 To this end, TCA has hired Mindfulness LLC, a school-based mindfulness group, to begin building a school wide program that promotes self-regulation and a common language and practice for calming strategies to reduce anxiety and anger.
+TCA has also invested in the Second Step social emotional curriculum which is being delivered weekly to all students through advisory time.

 TCA has also reviewed and revised the student support system model in order to identify students needing either academic or social emotion support sooner.
-The Student Support Team lead by Erin Amundson, assistant principal, will be reviewing student data weekly and identifying students needing immediate interventions.
+The Student Support Team lead by Sarah Ancel, dean of academics, will be reviewing student data weekly and identifying students needing immediate interventions.
 By working with the classroom teachers and other support staff, the interventions can get started sooner.
 In the past the Student Support Team relied on teacher referrals, which are still an option, as the only method to provide students with interventions.
 This new more data-driven approach allows for the administration to deploy resources more quickly and more effectively than the referral model.

-Lastly, in order to ensure all stakeholders are able to contribute to the conversation and the solutions to improving the school climate, the TCA school board and executive director are holding regular listening sessions.
-The sessions are designed so that staff, students and families have an opportunity on a monthly basis to share their concerns and ideas for school improvement.
+Lastly, in order to ensure all stakeholders are able to contribute to the conversation and the solutions to improving the school climate, the TCA administration are holding regular listening sessions.
+The sessions are designed so that staff, students and families have an opportunity to share their concerns and ideas for school improvement.
 From these sessions, TCA leadership hopes to find solutions to some of the more complex problems the school faces related to the opportunity gaps, student behavior, and adult-student relationships.
 Through listening to all the constituents of the school, the leadership hopes to build a school based on trust and mutual problem-solving in the future.
+This feedback of late has largely been focused on the current needs for students and families in the distance learning model, but will remain a best practice even after TCA is able to return to a more regular in person school model.